top of page

 The above description shows that all five modes have their advantages and disadvantages.
 We may have to use the relevant personalities to suit various situations.
 As such it is important to understand each personality, understand our own predominant personality, and understand why others prefer their predominant personality so that we can determine behaviours and reasons for conflict.
 Since we may tend to use our predominant personality as our default personality, irrespective of the situation, we need to develop the skills of all five personalities and learn to decide which personality/skills to use in different situations.

-The Sensei Interaction Personalities Questionnaire
+The Interaction Personalities Questionnaire

-The ‘Sensei Interaction Personalities’ assessment is easy to take.
-The respondents need to select 1 of 2 options provided for various situations.
-Thirty such situations would be offered for respondents to reflect on and select.
-The test could be completed in about 20 minutes, and the time taken could vary, depending on how fast respondents select their responses.
-Sensei uses adaptive testing to ensure the practical relevance of results.
+The ‘Interaction Personalities’ assessment is easy to take.
+The respondents need to select 1 of 2 ways in which they would behave in various situations.
+Thirty such sets of behaviours are offered for respondents to reflect on and select.
+The test could be completed in about 12 minutes, and the time taken could vary, depending on how fast respondents select their responses.
+We use adaptive testing to ensure the practical relevance of results.
 A sample of the questionnaire is given below.

 Sample of the questionnaire

-the Sensei Interaction Personalities’ Report
+the Interaction Personalities’ Report

 How to use the report